xtrime-ru/antizapret-vpn-docker/README.md

 Why so complicated?
 - Windows and some other clients do not retry to Fallback DNS, even if  SERVFAIL received.
 So we added CoreDNS for that.
-- Adguard dont allow to redefine upstream in blacklist/whitelist rules.
+- Adguard don't allow to redefine upstream in blacklist/whitelist rules.
   But this rules have regex support and updated automatically, so we want to use them.
   So multiple requests from different clients are made internally.
 - Adguard allows different upstreams for different clients.
 So we can use different DNS for blocked and non blocked domains.